dusk-network/.github/.github/CONTRIBUTING.md

 #### 👉 Commit message guidelines

+A good commit message should describe what changed and why.

-Inspired by the [great article of Chris Beam over the importance of keeping a clean commit message history](https://chris.beams.io/posts/git-commit/), a good commit message should describe what changed and why.
+> 💡 The commit message structure has been inspired by this [great article of Chris Beam over the importance of keeping a clean commit message history](https://chris.beams.io/posts/git-commit/).
+Make sure to read it!

 1. The first line should: